MaterializeInc/materialize/doc/developer/design/20220516_transactional_consistency.md

 The main interface Materialize provides to clients for data manipulation and data definition is SQL.
 SQL provides transactions which allows a client to group multiple statements into a single atomic operation.
-Statements that are not explicitly inside a transaction should be considered to be implicitly inside a single statement transaction.
+Statements that are not explicitly inside a transaction are inside a single statement transaction.

 #### Transactions